-This circle is open to all members but particularly focussed on those who are new to the Club or are infrequent users.
+This Circle is open to all members but particularly focused on those who are new to the Club or are infrequent users.
 The aim is to provide interesting, convivial meetings and to facilitate the involvement and enjoyment of what the Club has to offer.

 ANNIE JAMES, Convenor

 Round Table is one of the oldest circles in the Club, and our speakers cover a wide variety of issues and topics that are attractive to today’s members.
 We look forward to welcoming you to our morning sessions held at 11.00 a.m. on the third Tuesday of each month.